consolidation/annotated-command/README.md

     }
 }
 ```
-Note that the `$options` array must be an associative array whose key is the name of the option, and whose value is either a **string** containing the default value for the option, or the boolean value `false`, which indicates that the option takes no value.
-The only other valid value for an option is InputOption::VALUE_REQUIRED, which indicates that the user must provide a value for the option whenever it is used.
+Note that the `$options` array must be an associative array whose key is the name of the option, and whose value is one of:

+- A **string** containing the default value for the option.
+- The boolean value `false`, which indicates that the option takes no value.
+- The special value InputOption::VALUE_REQUIRED, which indicates that the user must provide a value for the option whenever it is used.
+- An empty array, which indicates that the option may be used multiple times.

+No other values should be used for the default value.
+For example, `$options = ['a' => 1]` is **incorrect**; instead, use `$options = ['a' => '1']`.

 ## Hooks